andremion/boomerang/README.md

 # Boomerang (Work in progress)
-A Unidirectional Data Flow (UDF) multiplatform library
+A small multiplatform library to apply some conventions of Model View Intent (MVI) and Unidirectional Data Flow (UDF), reducing the amount of boilerplate code of handling states, events and side effects on building view models.

 </br>